I Come in Peace: Theatrical

 I Come In Peace was released in the United States on September 28, 1990.
-The film was released as Dark Angel in other territories.
+The film was released earlier as Dark Angel in other territories.

 Home media

 After the film's theatrical run, it was released on VHS and laserdisc in 1991 by Media Home Entertainment.
 A Region 2 (widescreen) and Region 4 (fullscreen) DVD is available in Europe, Japan and Australia.
 In September 2011, in the US a Manufactured On Demand widescreen DVD from MGM Classics Collection was available online.
 It was released under its original title, "Dark Angel".

 A Blu-ray was released on August 27, 2013 by Shout!
 Factory as part of their Scream Factory label.
 This edition contains a 24 minutes retrospective featurette with new interview of the director Craig Baxley, Dolph Lundgren and Brian Benben, as well as a gallery of rare vintage posters, lobby cards and stills.

+Final Cut Entertainment released Dark Angel on Blu-ray for the 1st time in the UK on September 30, 2024, a bare bones release..